NautilusTrader

 ParameterValueNotes

-Sustained rate5 requests/secContinuous rate limit
+Sustained rate5 requests/secContinuous rate limit.

-Burst capacity20 requestsMaximum burst before throttling
+Burst capacity20 requestsMaximum burst before throttling.

-Higher matching engine limits are available for market makers and high-volume traders based on 7-day trading volume tiers.
+Higher matching-engine limits are available for market makers and high-volume traders based on 7-day trading volume tiers.

-• DERIBIT_HTTP_REST_QUOTA: 20 req/sec with 100 burst (non-matching REST)
+• DERIBIT_HTTP_REST_QUOTA: 20 req/sec with 100 burst (non-matching HTTP)

-• DERIBIT_HTTP_ORDER_QUOTA: 5 req/sec with 20 burst (matching engine REST)
+• DERIBIT_HTTP_ORDER_QUOTA: 5 req/sec with 20 burst (matching-engine HTTP)

-• DERIBIT_WS_ORDER_QUOTA: 5 req/sec with 20 burst (matching engine WebSocket)
+• DERIBIT_WS_ORDER_QUOTA: 5 req/sec with 20 burst (matching-engine WebSocket)

 For more details, see the Rate Limits article.